- Jane Austen

 - “Sense, Sensibility, Sea Monsters, and Carnivalesque Caricature.”
-Forthcoming in Jane Austen and Comedy, ed. by Erin Goss.
-Prepared for Bucknell UP.
+Forthcoming in Jane Austen and Comedy, Ed.
+Erin Goss.
+Lewisburg, PA: Bucknell UP, 2019.

 - “International Visitor Program.”
 JASNA News: The Newsletter of the Jane Austen Society of North America vol. 33, no. 3 (2017): 12.

 - “The Sitting with Jane Art Trail: Celebrating Jane Austen, Basingstoke, and Literary Tourism.”
 Persuasions On-Line vol. 38, no. 1 (2017).

 - “Sitting with Jane and Her Forgotten Peers.”
 ABO Public: Interactive Forum for Women in the Arts (Sept.
 6 2017): n.p.

 - “Vengeance, Vows, and “Heroick Vertue”: Reforming the Revenger in Delarivier Manley’s Almyna: or, The Arabian Vow.”
 New Perspectives on Delarivier Manley and Eighteenth Century Literature: Power, Sex, and Text.
 Ed.
 Aleksondra Hultquist and Elizabeth J. Mathews.
 New York: Taylor and Francis, 2017.

 - “A Digital Pedagogy and Digital Human(itie)s: Shakespeare, Austen, and the UMF Student.”
 Teaching Matters 2.
 Ed.
 Linda Britt.
 Farmington: U of Farmington, 2016.

 - “The Products of Intertextuality: The Value of Student Adaptations in a Literature Course.”
 Transformative Works and Cultures 20 (Sept.
 2015): n.p.

 - “Creating Adaptations in a Long Eighteenth-Century Literature Course.”
 Studies in the Novel.
 2015.
 Web.
 27 Aug.
 2015.